Kotlin/kotlin-by-example/examples/05_Collections/14_sorted.md

 fun main() {

 //sampleStart
     val shuffled = listOf(5, 4, 2, 1, 3)                   // 1
     val natural = shuffled.sorted()                        // 2
     val inverted = shuffled.sortedBy { -it }               // 3
+    val descending = shuffled.sortedDescending()           // 4
+    val descendingBy = shuffled.sortedByDescending { it  } // 5
 //sampleEnd

     println("Shuffled: $shuffled")
     println("Natural order: $natural")
     println("Inverted natural order: $inverted")
+    println("Inverted natural order: $descending")
+    println("Inverted natural order: $descendingBy")
 }
 ```

 1. Defines a collection of shuffled numbers.
 2. Sorts it in the natural order.
-2. Sorts it in the inverted natural order by using `-it` as a selector function.
+3. Sorts it in the inverted natural order by using `-it` as a selector function.
+4. Sorts it in the inverted natural order by using `sortedDescending`.
+5. Sorts it in the inverted natural order by using `it` as a selector function.